 In the fall, you can either take cuttings from your plants to make starts indoors for the winter season, or, you can do like I do and just start a new batch from seed directly in the pot that will live in the house all year.

-I generally cut back my basil plants in the garden to basically the base of the main stalk.
-I cut off any flower heads and let them dry separately to collect the seeds later.
-I wash the leaves thoroughly and remove any damaged or discolored leaves.
-Then I pat them dry with a paper towel, lay them on a cookie sheet and dry them in the oven set at about 150°F. This drying method takes several hours but if you take the time to check on them once every hour and turn things over and around on the sheet, it can reduce the amount of time.
-Once they are completely dried and cooled, I will then remove the leaves from the stalks and store them in a canning jar in my spice cabinet.
-I only crush them just as I’m adding them to whatever I’m cook.
+I generally cut back my basil plants in the garden to the bottom two leaves at the base of the main stalk, separating the flower heads to let them dry separately to collect the seeds later.
+Then I wash the leaves thoroughly removing any damaged or discolored leaves, then pat them dry with a paper towel and lay them on a cookie sheet to dry in the oven set at about 150°F. (You can also air dry them or use a food dryer. ) This drying method takes several hours but if you take the time to check on them once every hour and turn things over and around on the sheet, it can reduce the amount of time.
+Once they are completely dried and cooled, I then remove the leaves from the stalks and store them in a canning jar in my spice cabinet.
+I have found that it’s best to wait to crush them just as I’m adding them to a recipe!

 Just a word to the wise, the color of the basil leaves will darken in storage.
 It’s best to use fresh basil whenever you can and replace your dried stock often to keep the flavor fresher.